- Download our Moving to Frankfurt Guide (PDF)

-Most expats relocate to Frankfurt for a definite period of time and therefore renting accommodation in Frankfurt is a more common choice than buying property.
+Most expats relocate to Frankfurt for a fixed period of time and renting accommodation in Frankfurt is therefore more common than buying.
 The city has a variety of accommodation options for every type of expat, although newcomers should note that rent in Frankfurt is relatively high compared to other German cities.

 Types of accommodation in Frankfurt

-Apartments are commonly found in the city centre, and as one moves further out to the suburbs it is possible to find larger family homes.
+Apartments are commonly found in the city centre, while families can look towards the suburbs for larger homes.
 There are plenty of apartment units in historical buildings built in the 1900s that have been modernised by landlords.
 The majority of expats choose to live in the city, and therefore typically rent apartments rather than houses.
 Flatsharing is a popular option among young expats as it is a great way to save money and meet new people.

 Finding accommodation in Frankfurt